What is Radon?

 Radon is a radioactive gas produced from the natural decay of uranium found in rocks and soil.
 This gas is odourless, colourless and has no taste, making it undetectable by human senses.
 Outdoors, the radioactive radon gas is diluted very quickly and is not a health concern.
 The only way to know if you have high radon levels is to do a simple test.
 You can buy a radon test kit for your home, daycare or office at Radon Controls Inc. or request professional radon testing.
-If radon levels are high, research shows that hiring a certified radon mitigation professional can result in radon reductions up to 95%.
-Read on to learn more about radon science and get radon testing done by one of our certified radon mitigation professionals.
-We are happy to provide a free quote to anyone in Alberta, or Western Canada.
+Do-it-yoursef radon testing is affordable and easy to do.
+If radon levels are high, research shows that hiring a certified radon mitigation professional to reduce the radon levels in your home can result in radon reductions up to 95%.
+Read on to learn more about radon science and radon testing.
+We are happy to provide a free quote to anyone in Alberta.
 Get a free quote.

-Radon is the leading cause of lung cancer deaths in Canada for non-smokers, responsible for over 3,000 deaths per year.
+Radon induced lung cancer is the leading cause of lung cancer deaths in Canada among non-smokers.

 The radon gas can enter structures through cracks in the floor, drains, sump pumps, exposed soil, construction joints and any place where the structure contacts the soil.